ImaanBontle/SDV-IW-climate-control/README.md

 *This section contains known issues with Climate Control.
 For other mods, see the [mod documentation](#docs).*

-- Existing storms may continue into the next day whenever it is supposed to rain.
-This is due to the way the game currently handles thunderstorms, but will resolve itself at the start of the next sunny/windy day.
+- Existing thunderstorms will continue into the next day whenever it is supposed to rain instead.
+This is due to the way the game currently handles weather flags.
+Thankfully, the issue will resolve itself automatically at the start of the next sunny/windy day.
-	- This will be patched in a coming update.
+	- This bug will be patched in a coming update.
-- The TV will misreport windy weather as snow in Summer and Winter, because it is not expecting it during these seasons.
-A patch is being investigated.
+- The TV will misreport windy weather as snow in Summer, because it is not expecting this weather type during that season.
+	- A patch is being investigated, but no ETA.
+- Weather odds seem to be calculated one day sooner than anticipated, resulting in the incorrect predictions for festival days and weddings.
+	- This is being fixed imminently.

 <div align="right">